Product · Pillar II · Protect

 Guardrails that enforce your policy, not a generic one.

 PromptGuard screens text.
 MediaGuard screens images.
-Both enforce bespoke policies on any data, AI-generated or not, and return a verdict with a threat score and a rationale, in production, on every check.
+Both enforce bespoke policies on AI-generated or human content and return item-level verdicts, threat scores, and rationales through scalar checks or asynchronous batches.

 check_prompt →Non-Compliant· threat 0.94check_media →Compliant· threat 0.06